-Last month we wrote about measuring the Holy Grail of Recruitment, also known as quality of hire (QoH).
+A little while ago we wrote about measuring the Holy Grail of Recruitment, also known as quality of hire (QoH).
 If you want to get the full picture of how you and your team are doing though, quality of hire should be connected with other key recruitment metrics.
-Linked together, they can give you valuable insights into every single part of your recruitment funnel.
-That’s why today’s blog is about 7 key recruitment metrics.